MicrosoftDocs/azure-devops-docs/docs/organizations/security/access-levels.md

 ::: moniker range="azure-devops"

 ## Visual Studio Subscription access
 Visual Studio subscribers are entitled to **Visual Studio Subscription** features as a subscriber benefit.
-When you add those users be sure to assign them **Visual Studio Subscription** access level and the system will automatically recognize their subscription and enable any other features that are included based on their subscription level.
+When you add those users be sure to assign them **Visual Studio Subscription** access level.
+The system automatically recognizes their subscription and enables any other features that are included, based on their subscription level.

 ::: moniker-end